seng438-winter-2022/seng438-a2-tonyv-vo/seng438-assignment-2-Lab-Report.md

 - max(2,3) = 3 test cases

-- Partitions were made with max values and max negative values as input for a boundary cases for 3 partitions.

-- An additional test case was used to check that an exception was thrown for null data.
+- Partitions were made with max positive values and max negative values as input for boundary cases for three partitions.
+An additional test case was used to check that an IllegalArgumentException was thrown for null data.

-- 4 tests total were created

 # 3 Test cases developed